5 Ways to Prepare for Pregnancy

 Fear not!
-We have five tips to get you ready for pregnancy in no time:
+We have five tips on how to prepare your body for a baby in no time:

 1. Schedule a preconception visit & consider genetic carrier screening